 The weight and density is also a potential disadvantage.
 While some people love a heavy piece of furniture, others might want a chair or table that is easier to move around their home.

 It’s often desirable for outdoor purposes to have lighter furniture that is quickly brought inside and stored for the winter.
 Of course, not in windy places where the table may take flight!
+In fact, if this matches your situation, I’ve wrote substantially on how to deal with windy patios!

 As you likely know, acacia wood is more durable than oak, hickory, and maple wood.
 For many people, this is a gigantic boon.
 Naturally, increased durability means that the furniture will last a long time and be resistant to everyday wear and tear.